 RULE 15.
-Questions of personal privilege. - Upon recognition by the Presiding Officer for that purpose, any Senator may as the last order of the Senate's business that day, speak to a question of personal privilege for a time not exceeding three minutes.
+Questions of personal privilege; explanation of vote. - (a) Upon recognition by the Presiding Officer for that purpose, any Senator may speak to a question of personal privilege for a time not exceeding three minutes.
 Personal privilege may not be used to explain a vote, debate a bill, or in any way disrupt the regular business of the Senate.
 Personal privilege shall not be used to solicit support or sponsors for any bill.
 The Presiding Officer shall determine if the question raised is one of privilege and shall, without the point of order being raised, enforce this rule.